 Entertainment Connection, Inc. Launches New Websites

 Los Angeles, California, October 22, 2007–The Entertainment Connection, Inc., offering certificate programs in all aspects of filmmaking, radio broadcasting and audio engineering, announced today that the company has launched its new entertainment arts education websites for careers in film and TV, and the music recording industries including: www.film-connection.com, www.radioconnection.com or www.recordingconnection.com.
-The company is the original Los Angeles film school where students learn from a working professional in the entertainment field of their choice, in a real studio, set or station in the town or city where they live.
-Over the last 24 years more than 6,000 students have graduated from Entertainment Connection programs and more than 72 percent of its graduates are placed in jobs.
+The company is the original Los Angeles film school alternative where students learn from a working professional in the entertainment field of their choice, in a real studio, set or station in the town or city where they live.
+Over the last 24 years more than 6,000 students have graduated from Entertainment Connection programs and gone on to get jobs and build thriving careers.

 According to an annual study from PricewaterhouseCoopers, by 2010, the global entertainment and media is projected to expand into a $1.83 trillion industry in 2010, up from an estimated $1.33 trillion in 2005, making for a compound annual growth rate of 6.6 percent.